rasulkireev/obsidian/obsidian/Sources/courses/Effortless Output in Roam.md

 - Actually [[Andy Matuschak]] mode allows for editing two notes at the same time, or write on one and reference the other.

 ## 6. Using Filters to Search Your Growing Database
+-
+## 7. ToDos and Task Management
+-